 Electrolytes are electrically-charged particles, and in the body they are all of the minerals necessary for the proper functioning of the body, for example sodium, potassium, calcium, magnesium, etc., which are in all of the body fluids, tissues, and cells.

-Electrolytes are important because they are what your cells (especially nerve, heart, muscle cells) use to maintain electrical charges across their cell membranes and to carry electrical impulses (nerve impulses, muscle contractions, etc.) across themselves and to other cells.
+Electrolytes are important because they are what your cells (especially nerve, heart, and muscle cells) use to maintain electrical charges across their cell membranes and to carry electrical impulses (nerve impulses, muscle contractions, etc.) across themselves and to other cells.
 Cell membranes surround the cells, enclosing the cell’s contents.

-Your Body Contains 8 Major Electrolytes
+Your Body Contains 8 Major Electrolytes (Minerals)

 - sodium (one of 2 minerals in salt)